THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Finding a Path to Building

-From him, Michael learned what it took to build something new and what it was to be in business for yourself, the good and the bad.
-Though the experience didn’t immediately direct him towards the trades, it left a significant impression on him … so much that he named his own Mason in honor of Dale and history.
+Michael is the son of a brick mason and contractor, Dale Freiburger.
+He was raised around pride in the craft, a principle his father advertised on his business card.
+From him, Michael learned what it took to build something new, and what it was to be in business for yourself, the good and the bad.
+Though the experience didn’t immediately direct him towards the trades, it left a significant impression on him.
+So much that he gave his son the name Mason, in honor of his father and history.

 Image provided by courtesty of Newlook